kinowashere/otogakure/README.md

 - `bun process_listened_tracks` -> denormalize spotify data into listened tracks
 - `bun dev` -> to run a dev version of the frontend
 - `bun server:watch` -> run a dev version of the frontend
+- `bun process_charts` -> process your listening history to charts.
+  - by default, the script only processes charts which have not been stored / processed
+  - `--all` -> use when you want to re-process all your charts

 ## usage